 - Maintain intestinal flora balance

-Germanium, an adaptogenic mineral par excellence, is particularly interesting for athletes.
-Research that we closely follow at Dix currently shows that it helps the body to:
+Germanium, the quintessential adaptogenic mineral, is particularly interesting for athletes.
+The research we closely follow at Dix currently shows that it may help the body to:

 - Better manage physical and mental stress